Selections from Esalen Journey (A Journal of Emerging Spiritual Awareness)

 Introduction to the Journal:

-In October, 1986 I moved from Somerville, Massachusetts to live and to study at Esalen Institute in Big Sur, California.
-This journal is a record of those four months in Big Sur.
-This two-part journal records my impressions of some of the people I met at Big Sur, and the insights and knowledge I received in my experience at Esalen.
-The journal also includes some of my poetry and dreams during those four months, my interactions with others, and my insights into body/mind and spirit.
+In October, 1986 I moved from Somerville, Massachusetts to live and study at Esalen Institute in Big Sur, California.
+Esalen Journey is a record of those four months in Big Sur.
+This two-part journal records my impressions of the people I met at Big Sur, including insights and knowledge I experienced at Esalen.
+The journal also includes my poetry and dreams during those four months, my interactions with others and my insights into healing of body, mind and spirit.

 I studied to be a massage therapist, taking a month long course.
 Then I stayed on as a work-scholar.
 I was assigned to housekeeping.
-My work was cleaning the hot tubs and the guest rooms, and working in the laundry.
+My work was cleaning the hot tubs, the guest rooms and working in the laundry.
 In exchange for this work and some financial payment to Esalen, I was in a program to take more seminars.